‘The Lion King’ bites off $185 million debut, a July record

 It is worth noting that the record-breaking totals listed above are not adjusted for inflation, something that is becoming more important to keep in mind as movie ticket prices skyrocket and records seemingly fall every other week.
 To compare: the average ticket price in 1997 when "Titanic" came out was $4.59, which would jump to $7.50 by 2009.
 The average ticket price today is slightly over $9.

 According to Box Office Mojo, which keeps a running list of the top 300 adjusted movies of all time, when adjusted for ticket price inflation, "Avengers" falls to 16th domestically, one slot behind "Avengers."
-(Adjusted worldwide numbers were not available at the time of this writing.)

 "Titanic" is the only movie released in the last 35 years to crack the ranks of top five all-time when adjusted for inflation.